"Gus Stevenson has provided graphic design and art department services for

 standards he sets for his work, and his ability to take direction and meet

 deadlines, while infusing each project with his exceptional artistic

 - Eric Stanze, director of IN MEMORY OF, RATLINE, DEADWOOD PARK

 taking lessons in classical piano at age seven, and performed on keyboard in a local punk rock band.
 He has composed and performed music for several short subject and

 feature films, most notably for Eric Stanze's film Ratline and features for New York-based SRS Cinema.
 He also served as a mixing engineer on the score of Deadwood Park, another Stanze

 feature.
 He has experience utilizing a wide variety of sound recording, mixing, and editing

 software, including Cakewalk Sonar and Sony Soundforge.

 In addition to his musical work, Gus has worked as an actor, in both lead and supporting roles, and as a graphic artist.
 He's made appearances in films for Wicked Pixel Cinema and SRS Cinema, and in several episodes of the "On the Road to the Abolition of Slavery" series of historical documentaries.
 He also made a brief appearance in the George Clooney film Up In The Air.
-He's had formal training in stage combat, stunt work, and dance.

-Unless otherwise noted, content on this site is © 2003-2011 Gus Stevenson.
+Unless otherwise noted, content on this site is © 2003-2015 Gus Stevenson.
 All Rights Reserved.